Vik-SF/pong-game/README.md

 1. Open `index.html` in your web browser
 2. Choose your game mode and play!

+**Note:** If you're viewing this on GitHub Pages, only local game modes (1 Player and 2 Players Local) are available.
+For online multiplayer, you need to run the Node.js server (see below).

 ## Online Multiplayer Setup

 To play online with friends on the same WiFi network: